open-physiology/open-physiology-viewer/manual/model.md

    {
        "infoFields": {
          "text"   : [ "id", "name", "topology" ],
-         "objects": [ "axis" ],
+         "objects": [ "conveyedBy" ],
          "lists"  : [ "layers" ]
        }
    }
  ```
- will instruct the viewer to show the lyph's `id`, `name`, and `topology` as simple text, the signature of the link representing its rotational `axis`, and a list of signatures for the lyph layers.
+ will instruct the viewer to show the lyph's `id`, `name`, and `topology` as simple text, the signature of the link conveying the lyph, and a list of signatures for the lyph layers.

  Each object can have auxiliary boolean parameters `hidden`, `inactive`, and `skipLabels` that influence on its visibility, possibility to highlight the corresponding visual object and the visibility of its text label(s) in the lyph viewer, respectively.